rarecoil/quarian/README.md

   side to restart geth
 * **Easy to read logs**: Nice easy UTF-8 + color logging output to stdout
 * **Multiple canonical sources for chain tip**: Supports Etherscan, Etherchain, and your own geth nodes
+* **Modular checks**: Checks are easy to write classes.
+Turn on and off specific checks.

 ### Configuration